SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 1. In the dashboards app , click top right on the User icon and open the **Settings**.
 This should show a list of available themes.

-1. Create a new theme here and give it a usefull name.
+1. Create a new theme here and give it a useful name.

 1. Set the following properties on the theme:
    1. Set the background color of the theme to: rgb(243,243,245)